Bloomfield has Covid, isolating in Geneva after attending health summit

 Today, it was revealed he has tested positive for the virus.

-The health chief is now among the 1,129,749 Kiwis to have contracted the virus since the pandemic began.
+The health chief is now among the at least 1,129,749 Kiwis to have contracted the virus since the pandemic began.

-"This is a tricky virus and we just have to be very vigilant," he told Newstalk ZB's Mike Hosking in August 2020.

 Bloomfield has been the Ministry of Health's chief since 2018.

-Epidemiologist Dr Rod Jackson said Bloomfield's leadership had been "incredibly important".
+Epidemiologist Prof Rod Jackson today said Bloomfield's leadership had been "incredibly important".

-As a leader he had brought a unique sets of skills and knowledge which had helped New Zealand keep Covid-19 death rates relatively low.
+As a leader, he had brought a unique set of skills and knowledge which had helped New Zealand keep Covid-19 death rates relatively low.

 "He's worked in DHBs, in the ministry, he worked in NGOs," Jackson said.